 - Start alt text with a capitol letter.

 - Alt text should always end with a period, even if it’s not a complete sentence.
 This ensures the screen reader pauses after reading the alt text.

 - Any image that is also a link must have alt text and the text should tell the visitor where the link is taking them.

 - If the image contains text, the alt text should include the same text unless that text can be found in the content of the page near the image.

-- Complex images, like charts, graphs, posters or flyers should have long descriptions in the page text and be located near the image.
-The image’s alt text should describe where the long description is located.
+- Complex images, like charts, graphs, posters or flyers should have long descriptions in the page text that is located near the image.
+The image’s alt text should then describe where the long description is located.

 Vision disability is one of the top 10 disabilities among adults 18 years and older and one of the most prevalent disabling conditions among children.

 An image does not need alt text:

 - When it is strictly for decorative purposes and conveys no meaning.

 - If it has a caption that contains all the relevant information needed in the alt text.